 Additional garments worn, such as aprons and gaiters, shall have equal protective levels and comply with the same requirements as the garments.

-Front closures shall always be closed over the entire length during use, Patch pockets shall be made from materials with the same protective characteristics as the garment's main fabric.
+Front closures shall always be closed over the entire length during use.
+Patch pockets shall be made from materials with the same protective characteristics as the garment's main fabric.
 Extended design requirements are compulsory for protection against molten metal and molten aluminium (D-E).
 For instance, all pockets and closures shall always be provided with a covering flap.

-In the event of an accidental splash of chemical/flammable liquid or molten metal onto the garments, the In the event of a accidental splash of chemical infantal englid of motien metal onto the gaments, the work area and carefully remove the gaments.
-The gaments may not eliminate all risks of burns.
-A second-degree skin burn may occur if the user stays in direct contact with a heat source of 40-50°C for more than 10 seconds.
+In the event of an accidental splash of chemical/flammable liquid or molten metal onto the garments, the wearer shall immediately withdraw from the work area and carefully remove the garments.
+The garments may not eliminate all risks of burns.
+A second-degree skin burn may occur if the user stays in direct contact with a